-Maybe you’ve got a passion for fashion—or maybe you don't—but as an actor, you can't avoid the matter of clothing.
+Maybe you’ve got a passion for fashion—or maybe you don't—but as an actor, you can't avoid the matter of what to wear for an audition.
 In fact, when auditioning, what your outfit will be one of the very first things the team notices about you.
 Yeah, yikes.

 But that doesn’t mean you need a complete wardrobe overhaul!
 We asked more than 20 industry professionals, from casting directors to audition coaches, for their advice on what to wear to an audition.
 Their answers will help you dress to impress—while still remaining authentic to yourself.